-Access partner organization records Convene discussion groups (take or your own records notes) Interview clients/participants (take Administer surveys before and after notes) or observe participant actions the program or interactions
+Access partner organization records or your own records Convene discussion groups (take notes) Interview clients/participants (take notes) or observe participant actions or interactions Administer surveys before and after the program

 D) Additional narrative elements for capital requests only.

 Capital requests are designated for construction, renovation, or improvement of a property.
 Include information on the following, as applicable to your organization's request: